Does your child have anxiety? Here are our top tips for parents

 When exploring how Lockdown has affected children and young people’s stress and anxiety, the Children’s Commissioner found that smaller stressors – including anxiety about appearance, bullying and tests – have been overtaken with a particular focus on Covid-19 and its secondary impact on schoolwork, health, social lives and employment opportunities.

-Our Neurodevelopmental Specialist, Emma Woodhouse, outlines some simple strategies you can use to support your child or young person if they are suffering with anxiety and help them feel more in control.
+Our Neurodevelopmental Specialist, Emma Woodhouse, outlines some simple strategies you can use to support your child or young person if they are suffering from anxiety and help them feel more in control.

 Emma explains, “I think it's important for parents to think about their timing if they want to bring up sensitive topics like anxiety (or emotions more generally).
 The time that feels right for the parent might not be the best time for their son/daughter.
 It may be helpful to try and talk to them whilst simultaneously engaged in an activity (e.g. a walk, cooking something together, drawing / art, gardening).
 If they have watched a film or television programme featuring anxiety, it could be helpful to discuss that with them and hear their thoughts.
 It can feel more 'removed' and less 'threatening' if the conversations are more general, rather than specifically about their own anxieties.”